Clinical and Community Interventions in Early Childhood with Families from Refugee Backgrounds

 - Considerations and challenges of refugee trauma work

-- Clinical implications of refugee trauma manifestations
+- Clinical implications of torture and refugee trauma manifestations

 - Effective cross-cultural engagement